Parameter Efficient Adaptation for Image Restoration with Heterogeneous Mixture-of-Experts: Related Work

 \subsection{Parameter-Efficient Transfer Learning}

 Parameter efficient transfer learning, which initially came from with NLP~\cite{houlsby2019parameter,zaken2021bitfit,liu2023pre,lester2021power,li2021prefix, hu2021lora,karimi2021compacter,he2021towards}, aims to catch up with full fine-tuning by training a small number of parameters.
 Recently, this technique has emerged in the field of computer vision with promising results~\cite{jia2022visual,chen2022adaptformer,lian2022scaling,jie2023fact,chavan2023one,zhang2022NOAH,chen2022vision,liu2022polyhistor,jie2022convolutional,jie2023revisiting}.
 For example, VPT~\cite{jia2022visual} adds learnable tokens, also called prompts, to the input sequence of one frozen transformer layer.
 Adapter~\cite{houlsby2019parameter} employs a bottleneck structure to adapt the pre-trained model.
 Some attempts also introduce parameterized hypercomplex multiplication layers~\cite{karimi2021compacter} and re-parameterisation~\cite{luo2023towards} to adapter-based methods.
 Moreover, LoRA~\cite{hu2021lora} utilizes the low-rank nature of the incremental weight in attention and performs matrix decomposition for parameter efficiency.
-He \etal~\cite{he2021towards} go further to identify all the above three approaches from a unified perspective.
+He \etal ~\cite{he2021towards} go further to identify all the above three approaches from a unified perspective.
 In addition, NOAH~\cite{zhang2022NOAH} and GLoRA~\cite{chavan2023one} introduce Neural Architecture Search (NAS) to combine different methods.
 SSF~\cite{lian2022scaling} performs a learnable affine transformation on features of the pre-trained model.
 FacT~\cite{jie2023fact} tensorizes ViT and decomposes the increments into lightweight factors.
-Despite the great success of the above methods, it is worth noting that they have only proven to be effective in high-level visual understanding tasks.
-Therefore, performance degradation might occur when directly applying them to image restoration tasks due to the domain gap.
+Although applying PETL methods to pre-trained image restoration models to improve the generalization seems promising, we find that current PETL methods suffer from homogeneous representations when facing different degradations, hindering stable performance across tasks.